-Cyber Risk: A Perfect Storm Approaching Europe?Executive Vice President and General Counsel for Marsh & McLennan Companies Vice President and Global Government CTO for FireEye
+Cyber Risk: A Perfect Storm Approaching Europe?Executive Vice President and General Counsel at Marsh & McLennan Vice President and Global Government CTO for FireEye

 A perfect storm of cyber threats is bearing down on the European Union in the form of increased infrastructure attacks, sweeping new regulations, and businesses fundamentally unprepared for these changes.
 Put simply, Europe’s cyber threat landscape is about to change dramatically.